GMOD/Apollo/docs/Web_services.md

 * `output` can be `file` or `plain`
 * `format` can be `gzip` or `text`

+An example script is used in the [get_gff3.groovy script](https://github.com/GMOD/Apollo/blob/master/docs/web_services/examples/groovy/get_gff3.groovy).

 #### download

-This is used to retrieve the file once the write operation was initialized using output: file.
+This is used to retrieve the a download link once the write operation was initialized using output: file.

 Parameters: